Zalefar/ReferenceCards_CheatSheets/README.md

 #Reference cards and Cheat Sheets
+I am not the author of any of these.